paralax/ColossalOpera/easy/collatz_conjecture.md

 # Bonus 2

 If you're feeling like it, throw in some unique visualizations of sequences or series from the Collatz Conjecture, using any imaging library you wish.

-# Note

-This challenge was suggested by /u/LESQUID69.
-If you have your own idea for a challenge, submit it to /r/DailyProgrammer_Ideas, and there's a good chance we'll post it.

 # Scala Solution